-UCT offers about 40 sport clubs, with a total membership of around 9 000 students and staff.
+UCT has about 40 sport clubs, with a total membership of around 9 000 students and staff.
 So, this is a great opportunity to carry on with the sport you loved at school or to try your hand at something completely new.

 Whether you’re interested in athletics, rugby, netball, soccer, archery or yachting, there will be something for you.

 Sports and Recreation provides for all levels of competition from purely social programmes through to high-performance sport.
 Most clubs engage the services of top-level coaches, many of whom coach at provincial level.

 UCT has a proud record of achievement both in the Western Province leagues and at national student tournaments.